jonahthelion/tensorboardY/README.md

 # tensorboardY
-The easier it is to interact with ML models, the faster we'll be able to figure out their current limitations.
-The goal of this library is to make it as easy as possible to build demo websites for ML.
+The goal of this library is to accelerate ML research by making it as easy as possible to demo ML algorithms in the browser.
+The easier it is to interact with ML models, the faster we can determine their current limitations.

-This library seeks to automate the creation of successful ML demo websites like
+This library seeks to automate the creation of cool ML demo websites like

 * [Megadepth](http://megadepthdemo.pythonanywhere.com/)
 * [Talk to transformer](https://talktotransformer.com/?ref=producthunt)